integrations/slack/README.md

 ```

 This creates a required-label filter with the value `priority:HIGH`.
-Incoming events that support filters discarded unless they have that label.
+Incoming events that support filters are discarded unless they have that label.

 ##### Updating a filter

-To update the exiting filter just enter a new one, the old one will be updated.
+To update the existing filter just enter a new one, the old one will be updated.
 Currently, we only support having one filter.
 Multiple filters might be supported in the future.

 ```
 /github subscribe owner/repo +label:"teams/designers"
 ```

-Now the exiting filter `priority:HIGH` has been replaced by `teams/designers`.
+Now the existing filter `priority:HIGH` has been replaced by `teams/designers`.

 ##### Removing filters